wirybeaver/raftKVDB/README.md

 Optimization:
 - DONE
     - Quickly backup over incorrect
+    - Try to remove mutex on applyDaemon loop, since there's no data race when read committed log.
+But it seems useless to improve performance.
 - TODO
-    - Try to remove mutex in applyDaemon, since there's no data race when read committed log.
     - Find the median of matchIndex using Quick Selection.
 The running time is linear.
 Current strategy is to justify one peer's latest commitIdx when receive the AppendEntries Reply.
 The frequency of updating leader's commit is relatively low for current strategy
     - Replace commitChannel with a Conditional Variable.
 Current commitChannel has 100 cache slots.
 In the extreme case, the write throughput could be super high and may results in dead lock.
     - Exponential BackOff for RPC